Festival 2017 and Otley Molecule Trail

 Friday 11 November 12.30 to 2pm

-Science Lunch: A Life Spent Dyeing
+Science Lunch: A Life Spent Dyeingdyes

 Enjoy a delicious buffet lunch then sit back and listen to Prof David Lewis, from the Department of Colour Science at the University of Leeds, as he explains some of the chemistry of hair care and in particular the way we dye it.
 Enjoy a cup of tea, or coffee, and a piece of cake as you discover why, despite being chemically identical, the dyeing of wool and hair follow a very different course.
 Tickets are limited and pre-booking is essential.